 For the Public Record: A Documentary History of the League of Women Voters had a very interesting excerpt that seems to coincide with the low marriage percentages.

 William Blackstone, the leading writer on English common law, stated in 1769 that “by marriage, the husband and wife are one person in the law…the very being or legal existence of the woman is suspended during the marriage, or at least is incorporated and consolidated into that of her husband under whose wing, protection, and cover she performs everything…her condition during her marriage is called her coverture.”

-I’m not going to say it, but they were right about karma.
-Because of those who came before us, it looks like gender discrimination is starting to shift; which is causing a ripple effect on the relationship between men and women, their marriage (and lack thereof), their children, and society as a whole.
-As a single man, the euphoric symbol of marriage is beautiful but the politics and business behind it need to be reassessed for the better—if not for this current generation, then for the ones coming after us.
+I’m not going to say it, but they are right about karma.
+Because of those who came before us, it looks like gender discrimination is starting to shift; which is causing a ripple effect on the relationship between men and women, their marriage, their children, and society as a whole.
+As a single man, the euphoric symbol of marriage is beautiful but the politics and business behind it need to be reassessed for the better.
+If not for this current generation, then for the ones coming after us.

 Until Next Time…

 Gabel, A. (n.d.).
 The Marriage Crisis.
 Retrieved March 19, 2017, from http://uvamagazine.org/articles/the_marriage_crisis